neurosnap/erock.io/content/blog/scaling-js-codebase-multiple-platforms/index.md

 are not limited to: web (all major browsers), desktop (windows, mac, linux), outlook plugin, chrome extension, and a salesforce app.

-I made the decision that all that code should live under one repository.
+We decided that all that code should live under one repository.
 The most important reason was for code sharing.
 I also felt it unnecessary and unmaintainable to build seven separate repositories.

 ### A quick overview